To paraphrase Dr. McCoy: "Damn it Jim, I'm an engineer/photographer, not an eye doctor!" ;-)

 Another thing I have noticed is colors are more vibrant plus generally

-"sneak" up on you more so than the loss of vision.
-I used Photoshop
+"sneaks" up on you less noticeably than the loss of vision.

 to simulate this by applying a +15 with Selective Color (Yellow/Yellow)